Guide To Success

-- Determine who you want to see, and what you want to accomplish with them.
-Check the Participating Companies frequently for new attendees and their contact information.
+- Determine who you want to meet with and what you want to accomplish with them.
+Check the Participants page frequently for new attendees and their contact information.
 Familiarize yourself with the attendee and their company and make sure you are meeting with the right person.

 - When you invite someone to meet with you, have a concise proposition and tell them up front what the potential opportunity could mean to their business.